aalink/portfolio-aaron-yacher/README.md

 ```
-Then Next Step of an Evolution
+The Next Step of an Evolution
 ```
 This is the second iteration of my portfolio website.
 For the sake of comparison, the first version can be viewed at the following links: